-(a) Superdraft will issue, at times determined by Superdraft in its sole discretion, tax invoices to the Client for fees for Services supplied to the Client and all fees, charges and moneys otherwise due and payable to Superdraft from time to time.
+(a) Superdraft will issue, in accordance with the approved, tax invoices to the Client for fees for Services supplied to the Client and all fees, charges and moneys otherwise due and payable to Superdraft from time to time.

 (b) The Client agrees that it must pay, without any deduction or setoff, the full amount of any tax invoice issued by Superdraft within the period stipulated for payment or if there is no stipulation, within 7 days from the date on which the tax invoice is generated by Superdraft (Due Date).